Jeff Hyman, President

-Lawrence Siegel, President
+Lawrence Siegel, Immediate Past President

 Larry grew up in Shaker Heights, Ohio where his family was active in the Jewish community.
 He is a graduate of the Harvard-MIT Program in Health Sciences and Technology.
 He completed post-graduate training at the University of Pennsylvania and at Stanford University where he served on the faculty and headed cardiovascular anesthesiology.
 In addition to academic medicine, Larry has been an executive for pharmaceutical and medical device companies.